IPAC2027/astro-site/src/content/about/code-of-conduct.md

 Content to be added:

 - FRIB Code of Conduct
-- IEEE Code of Conduct
+- IEEE/APS Code of Conduct